mdolab/idwarp/doc/tutorial.rst

 												  a list of families.

 `symmetryPlanes`                        `list`      `None`                                        This is sort of a "last-resort" option.
 It is used to overwrite and explicitly define symmetry conditions
-                                                                                                  pyWarpUStruct is to use.
+                                                                                                  IDWarp is to use.
 It is the only method for specifying symmetry for unstructured CGNS files and OpenFOAM files.
 												  For the 'symmetrySurfaces' option to be active, 'symmetryPlanes' must be None.
 If 'symmetryPlanes' is not 'None' it is expected to be a list of the following form: [ [[x1, y1, z1], [nx1, ny1, nz1]], [[x2, y2, z2], [nx2, ny2, nz2]] ].
 												  The previous example defines two symmetry planes using a point-normal approach.
 The first plane is defined by pt=(x1,y1,z1) with